 They're usually short-term and go away after you're done with treatment.
 You can take steps to ease them.
 Report them to your medical team so that they can be treated promptly.
 Doctors can reduce your dose and delay or stop treatment to keep symptoms from getting worse.

 Nausea and vomiting.
 Feeling like you're going to throw up or actually doing it can be a problem on treatment days.
-Your doctor will give you medicine to keep these symptoms at bay.
+Your doctor may give you medicine to keep these symptoms at bay.

 Bleeding or clotting problems.
 Platelets are blood cells that help stop bleeding.
 They plug damaged blood vessels and help your blood clot.
 If you don't have enough of them, you may bleed or bruise more easily than usual, even from a minor injury.
 Your doctor will check your platelet count often during your treatment.
 If it falls too low, you may need a transfusion.

 Constipation.
-If you don't go often enough, or if it hurts, you can be more likely to get hemorrhoids or have other problems.
+If you don't have a bowel movement often enough or if it hurts to go you can be more likely to get hemorrhoids or have other problems.
 Eat more high fiber foods like whole grains, nuts, fruits, and vegetables.
 If these lifestyle changes don't help, talk to your doctor.

 Fatigue.
 Medications, lack of sleep, and pain can leave you feeling tired and weak.
 You'll likely be most tired in the days right after treatment.
 You'll start to feel better over time -- until the next treatment.Take short naps during the day to revive yourself.
 Soak in the tub before bedtime to help you sleep better.
 Your friends and family may ask how they can help.
 Let them!
 Better yet, assign them tasks like cooking, cleaning, and grocery shopping.